bermi/akelos/app_layout/test/RUNNING_TESTS.markdown

     127.0.0.1   akelos.tests

-To your hosts file wich might be located at:
+To your hosts file which might be located at:

 *Windows*   C:\WINDOWS\drivers\etc\hosts
 *MacOS*     /private/etc/hosts